jameslairdsmith/emilyriederer/content/post/2019-05-04-rmarkdown-driven-development.md

 ![](/img/rmarkdown-driven-development/proj-to-pack-2.PNG)

 At this point, your RMarkdown ideally has clear requirements (library, file, and data dependencies) and minimal duplicated code.
-Particularly if you find that you are `source()`ing in a large number of files, defining many local functions, or reading in many differet datasets, its worth considering whether to convert your single file RMarkdown into an R Project.
+Particularly if you find that you are `source()`ing in a large number of files, defining many local functions, or reading in many different datasets, its worth considering whether to convert your single file RMarkdown into an R Project.

 [R Projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) are a special type of folder on your computer which automatically regards itself as the working directory.
-This has important benefits for sharability because it enables you to use relative paths.
+This has important benefits for shareability because it enables you to use relative paths.

 Additionally, by using a standardized file structure within your project^[One of the "Good Enough" practices recommended in [this excellent article](https://arxiv.org/abs/1609.00037) by [Data Carpentry](https://datacarpentry.org/)], you can help others easily navigate your repository.
-If an entire team or organization decides on a single file structure convention, collaborators can easily navigate each others folders and have a good intuition where to find a specific file in somewhat else's project.
+If an entire team or organization decides on a single file structure convention, collaborators can easily navigate each others folders and have a good intuition where to find a specific file in someone else's project.

 There are many recommendations online for folder structures, but when modularizing an RMarkdown, I tend to use the following: